Encryptic1/GrandmasterFLEX/README.md

-Its still a bit buggy interface but:
+The interface is still a bit buggy but:
-- Undo move is not currently working
 - games will automatically save as pgn in ./TrainingGames
 - new game will rest the board
 - selfplay will do its thing for you